random-person-on-internet/completion-meter/README.md

 # completion-meter

 ## Our goal for now:
-- Collect 50+ speeches on the Human behaviour
+- ✅ Collect 50+ speeches on the Human behaviour : can add more in future for better accuracy
 - Preprocess and chunk each speech
-- Extract keywords, noun phrases and entities
+- Extract keywords, noun phrases and entities : clean and study extracted_data.json
 - Track discovery rate of these units over time
 - Build collector’s curve for each speech and average
 - Compare new speech’s curve to estimate completion